ContentHolmes/Content-Holmes/README.md

 This builds the extension as soon as any change is made to to its source.
 Ideally, you should run this command before you begin changing the source files.

+## Testing

+To initiate a contunious test process, use

+	$ npm run test

+This starts running the tests as soon as any change is made to the extension source.

+## Documentation Generation

+To generate documentation for the extension, use

+	$ npm run docs

+The documentation will be places in ./docs folder.
+Once you open **index.html**, it is easy to navigate and find tutorials and function specifications.

 ## Features

+Currently, **Source** links are directly accessible from github, However, the **Docs** link only works in the gernerated documentation (See [Documentation Generation](#documentation-generation) for how to generate docs).

  - **URL Blocker:** [Source](./src/js/modules/urlblock), [Docs](./tutorial-urlblock.html)